Meaningless file names

 1.JPG (Minimal name; not very useful)

 This is the final step.
 You’ll be asked to confirm the operation.
-The View/Rename Files window will look something like this prior to the operation.
+The bottom of the Rename Files window will look something like this prior to the operation.

 You cannot perform this step in Evaluation mode, but you can do everything else, including examining EXIF data and previewing the new file names.